-The culmination of your studies at the Midwives College of Utah prepares you to take the North America Registry of Midwives (NARM) Written Exam to receive the Certified Professional Midwife (CPM) credential.
-MCU students will apply to take the NARM exam as graduates of a MEACaccredited program rather than the Portfolio Evaluation Process (PEP).
+The culmination of your studies at the Midwives College of Utah prepares you to take the North America Registry of Midwives (NARM) Written Exam in order to receive the Certified Professional Midwife (CPM) credential.
+MCU students will apply to take the NARM exam as graduate of a MEAC-accredited program rather than the

+Evaluation Process (PEP).
 Students who do not wish to receive the CPM designation for practice within the United States may take the MCU Comprehensive Exam for graduation.
 All requirements for graduation must be met before a student can apply to take the NARM Written Exam or the MCU Comprehensive Exam.
 You may apply to take the NARM written exam when you have completed all NARM required clinical experiences and skills, all MCU Integrated Assessments, all coursework, and any other specified graduation requirements.